Kaif0708/Credit-Risk-Explainability/README.md

-# XAI-Credit-Evaluation: Explainable AI for Loan Approval
+# Credit Risk Explainability: Explainable AI for Loan Approval

 ## Overview
 This repository provides an open-source implementation of the research paper: